chemaar/rdfindex/README.md

 ### Motivating Example

-Imagine we can define an index called "The Longest Life Country".
+Imagine we want to define a dummy index called "The Longest Life Country".
 This index comprises two components (with their indicators):
 * Health
  * Life Expectancy
 * Public Spending